rapyuta-robotics/rapyuta-io-docs/hugo/content/understanding-rio/highlighted-features.md

 upgrades and provisioning.

-Builds, Packages and Catalog together, backed by a REST API and an SDK, makes it possible for the developers to automate the flow of your robotics solution right right from git to your devices and cloud.
+Builds, Packages and Catalog together, backed by a REST API and an SDK, makes it possible for the developers to automate the flow of your robotics solution right from git to your devices and cloud.

 rapyuta.io can also integrates with existing CI/CD systems and Quality